-Status Contract/Unit Date Proposals /Counters Unit E, Article 13, Work Day - Work Year 11-21-22 Unit E ive September 1, 2023, modify Article 13, "Work Day - Work Year" Section 2 to define the work week as thirty-seven and one-half (37 1 / 2) hours per week.
-(Forty (40) hours minus a aily one half (1/2) hour lunch break.)
+Status Contract/Unit Date /Counters Unit E, Article 13, Work Day - Work Year 11-21-22 • Effective September 1, 2023, modify Article 13, "Work Day - Work Year" Section 2 to define the Unit E work week as thirty-seven and one-half (37 1⁄2) hours per week.
+(Forty (40) hours minus a paid daily one half (1/2) hour lunch break.)
 ARTICLE 13 Work Day - Work Year Section 1: It is the intention of the Committee to maintain the existing practices with respect to total Unit E member hours of employment, length of work day, and work load.
 If considerations and circumstances warrant a change, the Committee will notify the Association of the contemplated change, and the Committee will confer with the Administration and staff concerning the contemplated change.
 In making its decision, the Committee will attempt to reach a decision that is mutually satisfactory.
 Section 2: Unit E members shall work at their assigned duties each day for whatever reasonable time may be necessary.
-The work week for Unit E employees shall be thirty-seven and one-half (37 1 / 2) hours per week.
+The work week for Unit E employees shall be thirty-seven and one-half (37 1⁄2) hours per week.
 (Forty (40) hours minus a paid daily one half (1/2) hour lunch break.)
-Under normal circumstances, Unit E members shall report to work for forty (40) hours per week.
+Under normal circumstances.
+Unit E members shall report to work for forty (40) hours per week.
 Under exigent circumstances, Unit E members may need to report to work for more than forty hours in a given week.
-In order to ensure that the average number of hours worked per week shall not exceed thirty- seven and one-half (37 1 / 2), the Committee agrees to provide compensatory time off for employees who have worked more than thirty-seven and one-half (37 1 / 2) hours in a given week.
-Employees may accrue up to thirty-seven and one-half (37 1 / 2) compensatory hours, and may use these compensatory hours in like manner to the use of vacation days.
+In order to ensure that the average number of hours worked per week shall not exceed thirty-seven and one-half (37 1⁄2), the Committee agrees to provide compensatory time off for employees who have worked more than thirty-seven and one-half (37 1⁄2) hours in a given week.